-Learn To Stand Up for Yourself (My Response to an Online Hate Comment Against Me)
+Learn To Stand Up for Yourself (My Response to a Hate Comment Against Me)

 With online being an anonymous space where you can literally type anything you want without having to account for it, and the internet being an easier forum for interactivity thanks to the evolution of the web in the past two decades, it’s now easier and easier for one to post hate against others and get away with it.

 Check out this comment which I received this morning after I woke up, all ready to write my current book project:

 (It was posted in response to my Celes.TV interview on YouTube, on “How To Score a GPA of 3.98/4.00“.)

 *stfu stands for “shut the f*** up”, basically a very rude way of telling people to “stuff it”.

 My first thought was, What was that all about?!?

 While I subconsciously deleted the comment right away, it didn’t take a few seconds for me to realize this would be an excellent chance to use this as an example to make a stance for myself and stand up against online bullying.
 I’ve been reading a lot about cyberbullying in recent news and it’s saddening to read about people entering into depression, some suicide, due to hate speech online.